FrontendSolutionsGmbH/jira-mysql-https-docker-compose/README.md

 # Description

-With this project you can easily run jira-software inside one docker-compose including https.
+With this project you can easily run jira-software inside one docker-compose including https

 # Prerequisite

 * Docker needs to be installed
+* Docker-Compose needs to be installed

 # Usage